-Even though bleach has been used for many years, it should be noted that anyone using it should take special care.
-Bleach should never be mixed with ammonia, fragrances, or other cleaning products!
-Mixing these substances (and others!) with bleach can create harmful gases.
+Even though bleach has been used for many years, anyone using it should take special care.
+Bleach should never be mixed with ammonia, fragrances, or even urine or sunlight!
+Mixing these substances (and plenty of others!) with bleach can cause harmful gases.

-Also, there are products that work just as well and do not carry the same concern for health or the environment!
+Also, there are products that work just as well and do not have the same concern for health or the environment!

 Options for a non-toxic bleach alternative

-I mentioned earlier that I had tried a few different bleach alternatives for whitening whites.
+I mentioned earlier that I had tried a few different options to bleach for whitening whites.
 Some worked, some didn’t.
 But I will list the options and let you know the one that worked the best for me.

 1. Plain white vinegar

-The instructions I had for using vinegar as a whitener said to mix one part vinegar to six parts warm water.
+The instructions for using vinegar as a whitener said to mix one part vinegar to six parts warm water.
 I did this and let the clothes soak overnight.
 I then washed as usual.
 The vinegar did whiten the clothes, but they still were not as white as I had hoped.
 Hanging them in the sun helped a little more.
-Overall, not a terrible option but not the best if I do not have time to soak overnight and then hang clothes out to line dry.
+Overall, not a terrible option but not a good one if I do not have time to hang clothes on the line.

-For this technique, you can add a cup of lemon juice to your regular wash load.
-For extra whitening, add a lemon to boiling water, add clothing, and let sit overnight.
+For this technique, you can either add a cup of lemon juice to your regular wash load.
+For extra whitening, add a lemon to hot water, add clothing, and let sit overnight.
 Wash the next day as usual.